|Physical Limitations Can Affect Oral Hygiene |

 - If you use a hearing aid, make sure that it is working properly.
 Wear it to your dental appointments.
 If the sound of dental instruments causes you discomfort, you may want to lower the volume on your hearing aid or turn it off during part of your visit.

-- If you read lips or have partial loss of hearing, ask your dentist and other dental office staff to face you when they speak.
+- If you read lips or have partial loss of hearing, ask your dentist and other dental office staff to face you and remove their masks when they speak.
 Ask them to speak slowly and clearly.
 If you use sign language, arrange for an interpreter to come to the dental appointment with you.

 - When the dentist or other staff members speak to you, ask them to turn off any background noise, such as a radio or suction that is being used in your mouth.